suncoast-devs/handbook/lessons/full-stack-build-an-app/14-formatting-dates.md

 <time>{format(new Date(review.createdAt), dateFormat)}</time>
 ```

-Another nice option might to use a relative time (e.g. `20 days ago`) if the
+Another excellent option might use a relative time (e.g. `20 days ago`) if the
 review is recent (perhaps in the last month) and the long descriptive time if it
 is older than that.